xiuquan0418/ResearchGroupWeb/_pages/GithubTutorials.md

 #### Fork and Pull Model
-- This is the model used by U of T Coders on its own website and repos.
+- This is the model used by Dr. Wang on its own website and repos.
 - The "owner"/"Project Leader" of the upstream repo assigns rights to "Collaborators"
 - Collaborators do not have push access to main (upstream) repo
 - Project Lead accepts Pull Requests (PRs) from collaborators, reviews them, then merges them into main repo.